 Even though Foucault largely ignored the penal colony in his analysis of discipline and punishment, his basic argument applies to the stochastic penal colony just as well.
 It too was not introduced for humanist concerns, but to impose additional discipline, further narrowing what is permissible speech and conduct online.
 It also obscures the accumulation of resources and power by a few technology firms.
 For instance, in 2025, seventh-ranked Meta had higher revenues than the \V{GDP} of all but 60 countries, third-ranked Alphabet had higher revenues than the \V{GDP} of all but 44 countries, and top-ranked Amazon had higher revenues than the \V{GDP} of all but 26 countries~\cite{WikipediaTechFirmsByRevenue2025, WikipediaCountriesByGDP2026}.
 Meanwhile, technology corporations hawk their algorithmic prowess for ``conjuring'' results~\cite{NagyNeff2024}, which further discourages us humans from questioning, let alone doubting, their quality and accuracy.

-The remoteness of the penal colony, both literally and figuratively, also turns it into an effective investigative device that renders contemporary practice strange again and hence amenable to analysis.
-While that renders the stochastic penal colony a largely ahistorical concept, its intellectual lineage does trace right back to the former penal colony in French Guiana: The stochastic penal colony obviously draws on Franz Kafka's 1919 short story \emph{In the Penal Colony}~\cite{Kafka1995}.
+The remoteness of the penal colony, both literally and figuratively, also turns it into an effective, intellectual investigative device that renders contemporary practice strange again and hence amenable to analysis.
+While this conceptual take on the penal colony is largely ahistorical, it nonetheless traces right back to French Guiana.
+As indicated by this paper's opening quote, the stochastic penal colony is also inspired by Franz Kafka's 1919 short story \emph{In the Penal Colony}~\cite{Kafka1995}.
 Kafka, in turn, was influenced~\cite{Robertson2017} by Octave Mirbeau's 1899 novel \emph{The Torture Garden}~\cite{Mirbeau2008}.
 While taking place in an imaginary China, its year of publication and dedication---\emph{To Priests, Soldiers, Judges / to men who rear, lead, or govern men / I dedicate these pages of murder and blood}.---point to the Dreyfus affair as primary inspiration.
 Alfred Dreyfus, a Jew and French military officer, had been falsely convicted for espionage in early 1895 and again in 1899---with rampant antisemitism leading to the systematic suppression of exculpatory evidence and complete disregard of the real spy's public confession in 1898.
-As a result, Mr Dreyfus spent 1895--1899 on Devil's Island, a particularly harsh location in the French Guianan penal colony.
-Coincidentally, the Dreyfus affair also popularized the word ``intellectual,'' albeit starting out as a pejorative~\cite{Drake2005,StudentsAtTheUniversityOfBristol2021}.
+As a result, Mr Dreyfus spent 1895--1899 on Devil's Island, a particularly harsh site in the French-Guianan penal colony.
+Coincidentally, the Dreyfus affair also popularized the word ``intellectual,'' albeit starting out as a pejorative~\cite{Drake2005, StudentsAtTheUniversityOfBristol2021}.

-Besides, the stochastic penal colony~\emo{desert-island} provides an excellent habitat for a pandemonium of stochastic parrots~\emo{parrot}~\cite{BenderGebruea2021}!
+Besides, the stochastic penal colony~\emoji{desert-island} provides an excellent habitat for a pandemonium of stochastic parrots~\emoji{parrot}~\cite{BenderGebruea2021}!